coinbase/cdp-agentkit/typescript/agentkit/src/action-providers/spl/README.md

 # SPL Action Provider

-This directory contains the SPL action provider implementation, which provides SPL token transfer functionality.
+This directory contains the SPL action provider implementation, which provides actions to interact with SPL Token programs.

 ## Directory Structure